BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 In my free time I can be often be found traveling, reading sci-fi or practicing Parkour.

 # News:
+- (October) 🐍💾 I will be attending PyData NYC early November!
 - (August 2023) 🤖 I had a great time interning at [Kensho](https://kensho.com/) as a ML NLP intern working on LLM and Zero-shot classification
 - (July 2023) I was invited to talk at NYU's PhD Panel about the graduate experience to interested undergraduate students.
 - (March 2023) 🧑‍🏫 I was invited for two guest lecture for NYU's Security Analytics class - "Information Visualization" and "Introduction to Data Science methods and Python tools".